wix-incubator/erb/express/wix-express-timeout/README.md

 ## Api

 ### get(timeoutMs)
-Returns middleware function which, upon plugging in to express will emit `x-timeout` event if request takes longer than `timeoutMs`.
+Returns middleware function which, upon plugging in to express will trigger error handling flow if request takes longer than `timeoutMs`.

 Parameters:
- - timeoutMs - miliseconds after which `x-timeout` event will be emitted on response.
+ - timeoutMs - milliseconds after which error will be emitted.